uhellstr/oracle-rest-db-links/install/README.md

 ```

-In the database you want to fetch data from above install the PL/SQL API below. (e.g in the master example this is database PROD2)

 # How to install the REST "database link" API.

 In every database you plan to create one or several restbased view(s) to fetch data from a remote rest enabled object you should install the schema REST_DB_LINK_API.
+In the examle in the master README.md for this repository the API should be installed in PROD2

 The installation will create the following